guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

 6) Repeat until the small model's test accuracy saturates.

-Unlike Section 2.3, whose loop updates only the prompt from LLM test errors, the loop here is driven by the small model's test errors and re-labels the whole training set at each iteration.
+Unlike Section 3.3, whose loop updates only the prompt from LLM test errors, the loop here is driven by the small model's test errors and re-labels the whole training set at each iteration.
 Unlike Algorithm 1, each iteration re-labels the whole training set rather than only a noisy subset.
+This is the main difference from ProTeGi \cite{ref11}: the search target is the student model's accuracy after full re-labeling, not the LLM's own accuracy after prompt editing.

-### 3. Experimental Results
+### 4. Experimental Results

 All results below are on a text classification task.
 Human evaluation presents the model's outputs on real-world data to annotators, who judge each prediction as right or wrong.
 For instance-level relabeling, labels in the training and development sets may change, while the test set remains unchanged.

-#### 3.1 Human Relabeling of Noisy Data
+#### 4.1 Human Relabeling of Noisy Data

 | Dataset | Test-Accuracy |
 |---|---|